polterguy/polterguy.github.io/index.md

 ![Creating a Web API using SQL](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/sql-web-api.jpg)

-The SQL API generator allows you to secure your endpoints, declare what arguments your endpoint can handle, use all 5 most common HTTP verbs for your endpoints, etc. You can use it with SQL Server, MySQL, MariaDB, PostgreSQL or SQLite - However, you need to write SQL that is valid for your particular database type as you create your endpoints.
+The SQL endpoint generator allows you to secure your endpoints, declare what arguments your endpoint can handle, use all 5 most common HTTP verbs for your endpoints, etc. You can use it with SQL Server, MySQL, MariaDB, PostgreSQL or SQLite - However, you need to write SQL that is valid for your particular database type as you create your endpoints.